Last updated: October 20, 2025

 How did the lawsuit start?

-You should note that complete court filings are not public.
-Media coverage outlines the allegations but has not shared the full legal documents.
+All primary filings (notice, complaint, settlement, judgment) are public on the CA Attorney General’s Prop 65 portal.
 In similar cases, plaintiffs file in state courts that have robust consumer protection laws.
 California and New York are common venues for such litigation.

 What legal issues could arise?